titon/db/docs/model.md

 $model->exists(1); // returns a bool
 $model->upsert($data); // either update or insert, checks for primaryKey field in $data or 2nd argument
 ```

+For advanced query usage, view the query docs.